 The Evidence Is All Around You

-Although I can’t prove it, I suspect the majority of manufacturers ultimately decide that a little deception is worth it if it means they can hold back those dreaded price increases.
+Of course, manufacturers know that a little deception is worth it if it means they can hold back those dreaded price increases.

 On the other hand, choosy mothers will be pleased to know that Jif peanut butter still comes in the traditional 18 oz. jar.

+To be fair, manufacturers sometimes increase their package sizes too.
+For example, Hershey has been altering the size of their candy bars to account for fluctuating ingredient costs since 1908.
 Between 1921 and 1968 the price of a Hershey chocolate bar held steady at a single nickel.
-During that time, the weight of the bar fluctuated — in both directions — from a high of 2 ounces in 1930 to a low of .75 ounces in 1968.
+During that time, the weight of the bar fluctuated in both directions from a high of 2 ounces in 1930 to a low of .75 ounces in 1968.

-To be sure, inflation is getting so bad now that I see even TP isn’t immune from package downsizing.
-In their own study of shrinking package sizes, Consumer Reports found that a roll of Scott toilet paper — excuse me, toilet tissue — has 9 percent less paper on a roll than it used to.
+Heck, even TP isn’t immune from the downsizing epidemic.
+In their own study of shrinking package sizes, Consumer Reports discovered that a roll of Scott toilet paper — excuse me, toilet tissue — has 9 percent less paper on a roll than it used to.